 - Complete a Voluntary Product Accessibility Template (VPAT).

-How to Meeting Section 508 Standards for Technology
+How to Meet Section 508 Standards for Technology

 All ICT and digital communications, including websites and PDFs, must meet 508 accessibility requirements to comply.
 Below, we look at 508 compliance requirements for various technologies.